microsoft/BotFramework-WebChat/05.custom-components/d.reaction-buttons/README.md

 Then, add business logic to the component:

--  When the upvote button is clicked, send a post back activity to the bot with the activity ID and `helpful` of `1`.
+-  When the upVote button is clicked, send a post back activity to the bot with the activity ID and `helpful` of `1`.
--  When the downvote button is clicked, send a post back activity with `helpful` of `-1`.
+-  When the downVote button is clicked, send a post back activity with `helpful` of `-1`.

 The `sendPostBack` function will be retrieve from Web Chat hooks via `useSendPostback` function.